decoded4620/Zool/README.md

 // zk port
 microServicesHub.setPort(2181);

-// the service key that this host will live in microServicesHub.setServiceKey("userService");
+// the service key that this zookeeperHost will live in microServicesHub.setServiceKey("userService");
 // how often to get updates from zk microServicesHub.setPollingInterval(2000);